sigstore/cosign/KEYLESS.md

 ## Upcoming work

-* Root CA hardening: We should use intermediate certs rather than the root, and support chained verification.
 * Other timestamps: We should allow for other timestamp attestations, including attached [RFC3161](https://www.ietf.org/rfc/rfc3161.txt) signatures.
 * Probably a lot more: This is very experimental.
 * More OIDC providers: Obvious.